Rules & Discipline

 ASA CODE OF CONDUCT AND ETHICS

-All Participants:
+All Participants

-Team officials:
+Team officials

 Parents/Guardians and spectators:

-Should spectators, parents or Guardians display inappropriate behaviour, the coach should be asked to remedy the situation through the Ref Liaison.
-In the event that this does not happen, the game will be paused until such time as the facility staff have dealt with the person(s) involved in the incident.
-The appropriate sanction will be applied to the coach.
-This will almost certainly delay the restart of play.
+• If this does not happen, the game will be paused until the facility staff has dealt with the person(s) involved in the incident.
+The appropriate sanction will be applied to the coach, almost certainly delaying the restart of play.

 EWZSA Code of Conduct

-ASA Code of Conduct February-25-2018
+ASA Code of Conduct (February 25 2018)

 Indoor: